Pylons/deform/docs/widget.rst

 needing to change the Python code related to the widget itself, users of the built-in widgets can often perform enough customization by replacing the template associated with the built-in widget implementation.
-However, this is purely a convenience; templates are largely a built-in widget set implementation detail, not an integral part of the core Deform framework.
+However, this is purely a convenience.
+Templates are largely a built-in widget set implementation detail, not an integral part of the core Deform framework.

-Note that "scalar" widgets (widgets which represent a single value as opposed to a collection of values) are not responsible for providing "page furniture" such as a "Required" label or a surrounding div which is used to provide error information when validation fails.
-This is the responsibility of the "structural" widget which is associated with the parent field of the scalar widget's field (the "parent widget");
+Note that "scalar" widgets (widgets which represent a single value as opposed to a collection of values) are not responsible for providing "page furniture" such as a "Required" label or a surrounding ``<div>`` which is used to provide error information when validation fails.
+This is the responsibility of the "structural" widget which is associated with the parent field of the scalar widget's field (the "parent widget").
-the parent widget is usually one of :class:`deform.widget.MappingWidget` or :class:`deform.widget.SequenceWidget`.
+The parent widget is usually one of :class:`deform.widget.MappingWidget` or :class:`deform.widget.SequenceWidget`.